GeoffKellyNC/berryCLI/readme.md

  IDEAS

  Code completion to fix errors.
-One prompt asks for the codes and saves that to variable and then askes for the error.
-Third prompt asks for programming language.
+One prompt asks for the codes and saves that to variable and then askes for the error.+ Third prompt asks for programming language.
 The prompt will put them togehter to ask them to find the error.